bluebasil/DC_Deck_Building_Game/README.md

 All card names are the property of DC.
 Concept and cards are the property of Cryptozoic.

-This is a personal project to digitalize the DC deck building game by Cryptozoic.
+This is a personal project to digitalize the DC Deck Building game by Cryptozoic.
 It is not intended for commercial use.

 There is a terminal and graphical interface.
 The graphical interface is obviously preffered, but the terminal interface can be good for debugging.